Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Closeup of smile after gum disease treatment

-In its advanced form, gum disease is not actually curable; we can only try and control it to stop it from spreading.
-That said, preventing the damage from spreading further is relatively simple if we catch it early on during a regular dental checkup; at that point, you may only need to change your brushing technique or update your flossing routine.
+It’s important to note that advanced periodontal disease is not curable – we can only try and control it to stop it from spreading.
+That said, preventing the damage from spreading further is relatively simple if we catch it early on during a regular dental checkup.
+At that point, you may only need to change your brushing technique or update your flossing routine.

-After gum disease reaches a certain point (beyond the stages where improved oral hygiene is enough to reverse it), we have a number of options for treating it.
+After gum disease reaches a certain point (beyond the stages where improved oral hygiene is enough to reverse it), we have a few options for treating it.
 A deep cleaning that consists of scaling and root planing is generally the first choice.
-That said, particularly advanced changes might require surgery from a periodontist; we can refer you to one of our trusted colleagues if needed.
-No matter what kind of treatment you receive, though, you should plan on more frequent hygiene visits moving forward.
+That said, particularly advanced changes might require surgery from a periodontist.
+We can refer you to one of our trusted colleagues if needed.
+No matter what kind of treatment you receive, you should plan on more frequent hygiene visits moving forward.

 Scaling & Root Planing